PhotoRM/ICCF-Cut/README.md

 * length equal to the observational seasons of the lightcurves;
 * the *i* th value of `gap` should be larger than the last observation date of the *i* th season, but less than the first observation date of the *i+1* th season.

-We provide an example of Mrk 841 in `Example` directory.
+We provide an example of Mrk 841 in the `Example` directory.
 To extract the Halpha lightcurve of Mrk 841, you can try:

     $ python iccfcut.py Mrk841g.txt Mrk841r.txt 0.18

-We provide the data of the final lightcurves used for the delay estimations of 23 AGNs in Ma et al. 2024 (submitted) in `lightcurves` directory.
+We provide the data of the final lightcurves used for the delay estimations of 23 AGNs in Ma et al. 2024 (submitted) in the `lightcurves` directory.

 You are welcome to use and modify ICCF-Cut.
 If you do, please acknowledge its use with a citation to: